Post-Traumatic Stress Disorder

 Cognition and mood symptoms include:

-Cognition and mood symptoms can begin or worsen after the traumatic event, but are not due to injury or substance use.
-These symptoms can make the person feel alienated or detached from friends or family members.
+Cognition and mood symptoms can begin or worsen after the traumatic event.
+They can lead a person to feel detached from friends or family members.

-Children and teens can have extreme reactions to trauma, but some of their symptoms may not be the same as adults.
-Symptoms sometimes seen in very young children (less than 6 years old), these symptoms can include:
+Children and teens can have extreme reactions to trauma, but some of their symptoms may not be the same as those seen in adults.
+In children younger than age 6, these symptoms can include:

 - Wetting the bed after having learned to use the toilet